 With this Christmas in Europe itinerary we were able to experience many holiday markets (some big and some small), see spectacular Christmas light displays and decorations, and enjoy delicious festive food.

-London and Paris offer all the perks that come with big cities.
-Bruges on the other hand brings cozy vibes of a small fairytale town.
+In contrast, Bruges evokes cozy, fairytale town vibes.
 This is the perfect place to slow down and recover from your hectic schedule in London and Paris.

 Christmas in London - 3 to 4 nights